 I also have expertise and a background in creativity.
 Our creativity allows us to sense and express our felt experience to the world, to make things that delight or satisfy us, to find imaginative solutions to problems and to be seen by others.
 I see creativity as a resource for a healthy and satisfying life, yet when we're emotionally out of balance, our creativity often takes a hit.
 Conversely, when we feel secure in ourselves, we can be playful, open and generous.
 I work with artists and creatives who want to understand their blocks to fully realising their creative identity and see their work flourish.

 Training, qualifications & experience

-I'm a registered member of the BACP and comply with the BACP's Ethical Framework in Counselling and Psychotherapy.
+I'm an accredited member of the BACP and comply with the BACP's Ethical Framework in Counselling and Psychotherapy.

 Areas of counselling I deal with

 Other areas of counselling I deal with